Algoritheams/Word_Guessing_Game/README.md

 Welcome to the Geomatics Engineering Word Guessing Game, a captivating and educational experience designed for enthusiasts of geomatics engineering terminology.
 This Python-based game offers a unique twist on the classic word-guessing challenge by immersing players in the world of geomatics.

 ## How It Works:
-In this engaging game, players are presented with a randomly generated 4-letter geomatics engineering word from a carefully curated list.
+In this engaging game, players are presented with a randomly generated geomatics engineering word from a carefully curated list.
 The challenge begins as players attempt to guess the entire word or individual letters until they either correctly identify the word or decide to conclude the round.
+Each player has only 4 attempts.

 ## Scoring Mechanism:
 The scoring system adds an exciting dimension to the game.
 Points are calculated based on the letters correctly guessed and the frequency of requests for additional letters.
 Incorrect guesses incur a penalty, costing the player 10% of the current word's score.
 If a player chooses to give up, the points lost correspond to the sum of the uncovered letters.